kevenv/kevenv.github.io/templates/blog/bmp_format.md

 - `P6` pixels are encoded as binary numbers

 The second line is the width and height.
-The third line is the maximum value of each pixel channel, usually 255 for 8-bit channel.
+The third line is the maximum value of each pixel channel, usually 255 for 8-bit channels.
 Any string starting with `#` is considered a comment.
 The pixels data follow the header and are specified from left to right, top to bottom.